Hawaii tourism authority

 (9) Through its executive director allocate the space or spaces which are to be occupied by the authority and appropriate staff;

-(10) Engage the services of qualified persons to implement the State's tourism marketing plan or portions thereof as determined by the [
+(10) Engage the services of qualified persons to implement the State's tourism marketing plan or portions thereof as determined by the authority;

 (11) Engage the services of consultants on a contractual basis for rendering professional and technical assistance and advice;

-, and] or accept revenues, compensation, proceeds, and gifts or grants in any form from any public agency or any other source;
+(13) Contract for or accept revenues, compensation, proceeds, and gifts or grants in any form from any public agency or any other source, including any revenues or proceeds arising from the operation or use of the convention center;

 (16) Develop and implement the state tourism strategic marketing plan, which shall be updated every three years, to promote and market the State as a desirable leisure and business visitor destination;